Vitamins

 Each vitamin plays an essential role:

-• Vitamin C : an antioxidant, it strengthens natural defenses and promotes iron absorption.
+• Vitamin C: an antioxidant, it strengthens the body's natural defenses and promotes iron absorption.

-• Vitamin K : plays a role in blood clotting and bone health.
+• Vitamin K: contributes to blood clotting and bone health.

-Vitamins often act in synergy : for example, vitamins C and E mutually enhance their antioxidant power.
+Vitamins often work synergistically: for example, vitamins C and E mutually reinforce their antioxidant power.